eip-mason/intro-python/README.md

 GC ratios have been used to help classify bacteria.

-Students will be given the task to read in a genome sequence from a file and tasked to calculate the GC content of the sequence and try to identify the genome source.
+Students will be given the task to read in a genome sequence from a file and calculate the GC content of the sequence and try to identify the genome source.

 ## Session 5 : Saturday, March 2, 2019